 - Happens near the beginning of Ghost in the Shell (1995) when Section 6 police raid a meeting.
 When the armed guards inside detect the raid, they nod at each other just before opening fire.
 Watch it here, starting at 2:55.

 - Occurs in Naruto between Kakashi, Asuma, and Kurenai in Itachi's first appearance.

 - Happens in the film Jack and the Witch while Jack and Barnaby Bear are facing off against some harpies in front of the evil queen's castle.
 They make scary faces and jump in the air, scaring off the harpies.

-- Hanaukyō Maid Tai La Verite episode 11, Taro and Konoe Tsuragi do this before escaping the underground area where Mariel was being held.
+- Hanaukyō Maid Team.
+In La Verite episode 11, Taro and Konoe Tsuragi look at each other and nod before escaping the underground area where Mariel was being held.

 - Cowboy Bebop episode "Boogie Woogie Feng Shui".
 The two gunmen pursuing Jet and the girl do this just before they enter the bar.

 - Episode "A Poached Ego".
 Team Rocket (Jessie, James and Meowth) do it just before performing a heroic You Shall Not Pass! so their Pokemon can escape a poacher.